 Domestic gas from the Campos and Santos Basins.

 Of these three sources, domestic gas will almost certainly have the lowest delivered cost per MMBtu.
-While it is likely that additional domestic natural gas reserves will be discovered, the lead-times involved and their sufficiency to meet the potentially enormous incremental demand in the South and Southeast will make these potential discoveries unlikely to be relied upon in supplying Brazil’s future requirements.
+While it is likely that additional domestic natural gas reserves will be discovered, the lead-times required and uncertainty regarding the sufficiency of those reserves to meet the potentially enormous incremental demand in the South and Southeast will make these potential discoveries unlikely to be relied upon to supply Brazil’s future requirements.

 Although Neuquén and Austral gas could be supplied to Brazil, the distances are such that it would be difficult for these supplies to compete with domestic or Bolivian gas.
 In addition, there would be significant regulatory and environmental challenges to be overcome.

-Bolivian and Northwestern Argentine gas have distinct advantages.
+Bolivian and Northwestern Argentine gas have certaindistinct advantages.
 First, major new discoveries in Bolivia have added substantially to the region’s reserve base.
-Second, these reserves can be transported to São Paulo through the looping of BBPL, thereby enabling this gas to be priced competitively with domestic gas.
+Second, these reserves can be transported to São Paulo through the looping of BBPL, thereby enabling this gas to be priced competitively with domestic Brazilian gas.

 Enron believes that looping BBPL provides the most economically attractive alternative to meet the anticipated Brazilian gas demand.
 BBPL already owns major rights-of-way, has obtained critical clearances for border crossings and has contractual structures that can be modified quickly and efficiently to meet anticipated timetables for the construction of new capacity.
 Since looping only expands present capacity, the environmental and other obstacles to this approach would be minimal compared with a greenfield construction project.

-Volumes are projected to increase by 4 MMcmd per year between 2004 and 2009 as a result of the capital expenditures projected below.
+Volumes are projected to increase by 4 MMcmd per year between 2004 and 2009, as a result of the capital expenditures projected below.